PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Ethics Statement

 \section{Ethics Statement}

 This retrospective study was approved by the Institutional Review Board (IRB No. 2023-11-042), which waived the requirement for informed consent because the study used fully de-identified data.
 In addition, this work utilizes the MIMIC-IV database in accordance with its approved data-use agreement.
-We only provide the code and scripts specifically utilized for the MIMIC-IV evaluation.
+Due to privacy restrictions on the institutional HPH cohort, we provide code and scripts for the MIMIC-IV evaluation.